Video Format War VHS vs Betamax?

 Some people still love analog technology and might argue that vinyl albums and VHS tapes sound and look better when played.

-Today, if you want to enjoy an old movie, you would have to save it to a hard drive or computer system.
+Today, if you want to enjoy an old movie, you must save it to a hard drive or computer system.

-It’s easy to transfer VHS to digital format, and most time, it will improve the quality of sound and resolution.
+It’s easy to transfer VHS to digital format; most of the time, it will improve the quality of sound and resolution.

-Some of the first generation tapes can be with hundreds of dollars to the right collector.
+Some first-generation tapes can cost hundreds of dollars to the right collector.

 The critical thing to remember is VHS and Beta tapes deteriorate over time if not stored properly.

-VHS tapes need to be kept away from the sun and stored in a cool, dry place where the temperature is consistent.
+VHS tapes must be kept from the sun and stored in a cool, dry place with consistent temperature.

 The fastest way to damage a videotape is to expose it to extreme heat or cold.